herrbert74/companies-house/README.md

 ### Technical highlights ###

 * 100% Kotlin (not fully idiomatic, but getting there).
-* Retrofit 2 with RxJava is used for networking and button clicks.
+* Retrofit 2 with RxJava is used for networking and events.
 * MVP architecture with Dagger 2 for easy testing.
 * ViewModel holds the state, AutoDispose from Uber and RxLifecycle from Trello guarantees correct lifecycle handling.
 * Large part of the presenters are unit tested.
-* New ConstraintLayout is used on Details screens.
+* ConstraintLayout is used on Details screens.

 ### Roadmap ###

-* Add ViewModel, AutoDispose, etc. everywhere.
+* Add company registers and company exemptions.
-* Add more API mappings (lots of enums can be converted to strings).
 * More UI tests with Espresso.
-* Animations.
-    * Search/Delete action buttons appearance/disappearance.
-    * Activity transactions.